schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 ## How to add a new product to the suppression list

-* All resources required by The Security Hub Findings Suppressor are deployed by this module.
+* All resources required by The Security Hub Findings Manager are deployed by this module.
 But the module does not update the DynamoDB Table (the `suppression list`).
 This can be updates using a variety of methods, via GitHub actions is described below:

 * In the repository calling this module, create a folder called `sechub-suppressor`, add `requirements.txt`, `put_suppressions.py`, and `suppressions.yml` to this folder.
 Example files are stored in this module under `files/dynamodb-upserts-artifacts`.
 An example GitHub action is stored in this folder as well.